Shrine Church of St. Stanislaus: History

 The year 1868 marks the beginning of the Catholic Polish immigration to Cleveland.
 It was then that a few families of Poles settled in the "Forest City".
-By the end of 1873 their number so increased that Bishop Richard Gilmour found it necessary to organize them into a separate congregation.
+By the end of 1873 their number had increased so much that Bishop Richard Gilmour found it necessary to organize them into a separate congregation.
 As they were too poor, and too few in number, to build their own church, Gilmour gave them the use of St. Mary's on the Flats.
 George Francis Houck wrote that Catholic Poles of Cleveland were the last to occupy St. Mary's on the Flats, the first Catholic church building in Cleveland, from 1872 to 1879, before organizing as the St. Stanislaus congregation.
 Poles were the last to occupy the proto-cathedral of Cleveland.
 (Note: An 1877 perspective map, by illustrator Albert Ruger, although not drawn to scale, shows the church as "19" and the map's legend lists the corresponding represented feature as "19.
 St. Mary's Church, Polish, Roman Catholic.")

 Founding

-The Congregation was founded 1873 — about 25 years after the Diocese of Cleveland was erected by Pope Pius IX and about eight years before obtaining the current property.
+The Congregation was founded 1873—about 25 years after the Diocese of Cleveland was erected by Pope Pius IX and about eight years before they obtained the current property.

 For the pastoral care of Polish language speakers, Gilmour commissioned Father Victor Zareczny, born in Lwów then known as Lemberg, Galicia, pastor of St. Adalbert's Polish Church, in Berea, Ohio, to look after their spiritual interests, which he did from December, 1873, until October, 1877, when Father John A. Marschal, born in Olsztyn, then known as Allenstein, Kingdom of Prussia, was appointed the first resident pastor for Poles.
 This position he held until January, 1879, when he left the diocese.

 The ties between the Order of Friars Minor and the congregation began in 1879 when Father Wolfgang Janietz, OFM, succeeded Father Marschal.
 Janietz was born November 27, 1832, in Baldwinowice, then known as Belmsdorf, Silesia;

 By this time St. Mary's on the Flats was unfit for use, and Janietz obtained the use of the Franciscan Monastery Chapel, on Hazen St., for the Poles.
 In 1879 St. Mary's on the Flats was practically abandoned.